fretbuzz/mimir_snakemake_t2/README.md

 python mimir.py --training_config_json mimir_example_data/wordpress_model.json --eval_config_json mimir_example_data/wordpress_example.json
 ```

-This uses a pretrained model and detects synthetically injected attacks on a Wordpress deployment.
-There is a pcap corresponding to this deployment in the example data.
-Note: there are no physical exfiltration events in this pcap file-- all exfiltration events are simulated by the system.
+This example uses a pretrained model and detects synthetically injected attacks on a Wordpress deployment.
+There is a PCAP file corresponding to this deployment in the example data.
+Note: there are no physical exfiltration events in this pcap file, i.e. all exfiltration events are simulated by the system.
 This is why it takes a while to run.

-A new model can be generated based off of training data (see corresponding wiki page).
-Be advised that it requires a pcap of network activity and a time-alignd log of entities on the kubernetes cluster (e.g. pods & services).
-It is likely the log of cluster entites will need to be generated from other data sources (e.g., prometheus database, etc); see the corresponding wiki page for more information.
+Of course, A new model can be also be generated based off of training data.
+Please see the Wiki for a full descriptin.

 ### Step 5: Examining the Output
 Go the mimir_example_data/results directory.
-There should be several csv files with the metrics.
-There should also be several pdfs with ROC curves, descriptions of the model coefficients, and per-path detection resutls.
+There will be a LOT of generated files there, but please focus your attention on the PDF files.
+These contain reports describing system perform, including ROC curves, per-path confusion matrices, and descriptions of the model coefficients.